Using Maps in Your Slideshows

 Effects

-Color Correction, Black & White, Sepia, and Watercolor can be used to modify the visual appearance of a map layer.
+Apply effects like Color Correction, Black & White, Sepia, and Watercolor to modify the visual appearance of a map layer.
 This requires some degree of experimentation to achieve the desired look.
-Here are a couple of examples.
+Here is an example: